-On July 6, 2018, the Bank completed the acquisition of 68.2% of Banco Bilbao Vizcaya Argentaria, Chile ("BBVA Chile") for approximately US\$2.2 billion.
-The Bank consolidated 100% of BBVA Chile's assets and liabilities and recorded a noncontrolling interest of 31.8%.
-The Bank subsequently merged the operations of BBVA Chile into Scotiabank Chile and reached an agreement with the minority shareholder to remain invested in the merged entity with a 24.2% stake.
-BBVA Chile forms part of the International Banking business segment and this transaction is consistent with the Bank's focus on increasing scale in Peru, Mexico, Colombia and Chile.
+On July 6, 2018, the Bank completed the acquisition of 68.2% of Banco Bilbao Vizcaya Argentaria, Chile, 100% of BBVA Seguros Vida S.A., 100% of Servicios Corporativos S.A., 68.1% of Inmobiliaria e Inversiones S.A. and 4.1% of Inversiones DCV S.A. (together, "BBVA Chile") for approximately US\$2.2 billion.
+The Bank consolidated 100% of BBVA Chile's assets and liabilities and recorded a non-controlling interest of 31.8%.
+The acquired business forms part of the International Banking business segment.

-On June 29, 2018, the Bank's Colombian subsidiary, Scotiabank Colpatria S.A. ("Scotiabank Colpatria"), completed the acquisition of Citibank's consumer (retail and credit cards) and small and medium enterprise operations in Colombia.
+On June 30, 2018, the Bank's Colombian subsidiary, Scotiabank Colpatria S.A., completed the acquisition of Citibank's consumer (retail and credit cards) and small and medium enterprise operations in Colombia.
 This acquisition forms part of the International Banking business segment.